awslabs/aws-c-io/README.md

 1. The event loop notifies the socket handler that it has data available to read.
 The handler knows it can read up to 20kb so it reads a full 16kb from the socket and passes it to the next slot.
-Since the socket sees that there is still an open window, it, schedules a task to read again after the other channels have had a chance to process their pending reads.
+Since the socket sees that there is still an open window, it schedules a task to read again after the other channels have had a chance to process their pending reads.

     Likewise, the TLS handler decrypts the data and passes it to the slot containing the application protocol.

     The application protocol processes the 16 kb and hands it off to the application.
-At this point, the application hasn't notified the channel it is finished with the data (suppose application queues it), so the new window for the slot is 4 kb.
+At this point, the application hasn't notified the channel it is finished with the data (suppose the application queues it), so the new window for the slot is 4 kb.

 2. The event loop runs the scheduled read task from (1) after processing the other channels.
 The socket handler sees it